 Missing 13-year-old found safe in North Dakota

-BEMIDJI—An International Falls teenager missing from Bemidji for more than a month has been found safe, according to a news release from the Bemidji Police Department.
+BEMIDJI -- An International Falls teenager missing from Bemidji for more than a month has been found safe, according to a news release issued Wednesday from the Bemidji Police Department.

-According to the release, 13-year-old Gary Tilander was located in Lidgerwood, N.D., after the International Falls Police Department received a tip from a "concerned citizen."
+According to the release, 13-year-old Gary Tilander was located in Lidgerwood, N.D., after the International Falls Police Department received a tip on Tuesday from a “concerned citizen.”

 The tip was then passed to the Bemidji Police Department and the Minnesota Bureau of Criminal Apprehension.